bckwalton/UI-Example-Kit/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+^ Left this here for anyone whos new to Flutter and looking for help.
+Really just download this 🤷‍♀️